suzukiak1112/amr_io_tools/README.md

 ## make_1d_plot.py

-This example retrieve physical values from the model data and make 1D plots.
+This example retrieve physical values from the model data, saves them in an ASCII format, and makes 1D plots.
 - In this example, after loading the model data with `read_model.data()`, the code makes the list of coordinates (r,z), `rad_list`.
   ```
   rad_list = []